blitztime/server/docs/src/types.rst

 Types
 =====

-These are the types of JSON object the server may return/accept, as referenced elsewhere in the docs.
+These are the types of JSON entity the server may return/accept, as referenced elsewhere in the docs.

 ``Timer``
 =========